Proposal to construct the dark-matter-only counterpart of the observed universe combining weak lensing and baryon censuses: Baryonic effects in a toy-model analysis

-The primary impacts on matter clustering of baryonic effects, including gas cooling, star formation, and AGN feedback, are complex but highly local.
-These processes mainly alter the internal structures of halos, for instance by expanding or redistributing matter within them, rather than directly modifying large-scale perturbations.
+{We consider another scenario in which the universe evolves {under both gravity and baryon physics}.} The primary impacts of baryonic effects on matter clustering, including gas cooling, star formation, and AGN feedback, are complex but highly local.
+These processes mainly alter the internal structures of halos, for instance, by expanding or redistributing matter within them, rather than directly modifying large-scale perturbations.
 Consequently, during the coevolution of baryons and cold dark matter, baryonic effects can be regarded as an additional short-range force acting on the matter motion relative to its DMO counterpart.
 In the Lagrangian framework, this short-range force from baryons induces an extra displacement field ${\bf\Psi}_s$, which dominates small-scale structure formation but remains subdominant to gravity on large scales, satisfying $\bf|\Psi_s(k)| \ll |\Psi(k)|$ for $|\bfk|\ll R_{\rm b}^{-1}$, where $R_{\rm b} \sim 1\,{\rm Mpc}$ characterizes the scale below which baryonic physics are significant.
-By substituting ${\bf\Psi} \rightarrow {\bf\Psi} + {\bf\Psi}_s$ into Eq.~(\ref{equ:LPT-deltam}) \& Eq.~(\ref{equ:LPT-Pmm}), we obtain the modified matter overdensity field and matter power spectrum in the presence of baryons.
+By substituting ${\bf\Psi} \rightarrow {\bf\Psi} + {\bf\Psi}_s$ into Eq.~(\ref{equ:LPT-deltam}) \& Eq.~(\ref{equ:LPT-Pmm-ZA}), we obtain the modified matter overdensity field and matter power spectrum in the presence of baryons.

-We consider a scenario in which the universe evolves purely under gravity until redshift $z$.
-Starting from $z$ and lasting for a short duration $\Delta z \ll 1$, baryonic processes induce an additional displacement ${\bf\Psi}_s$.
-The matter overdensity field with this baryonic shift is